conventional-changelog/conventional-changelog/packages/conventional-changelog/README.md

 It's recommended to use a preset so you don't have to define everything yourself.
 Presets are names of built-in `config`.

+A scoped preset package such as `@scope/conventional-changelog-custom-preset` can be used by passing `@scope/custom-preset` to this option.

 **NOTE:** `options.config` will be overwritten by the values of preset.
 You should use either `preset` or `config`, but not both.